Version 10 (Dated 27 February 2021)

 PARTICIPANT NAMES/MOBILE NUMBERS ARE RECORDED

-- You need to ensure prior to the meeting commencing that you have recorded your name and mobile number with the group leader.
+- You need to ensure that, prior to the meeting commencing, you have recorded your name, suburb and mobile number with the group leader.

 PHYSICAL CONTACT IS AVOIDED AND PHYSICAL DISTANCE MAINTAINED